arcadejk/kdrama-fandom/README.md

 For the typography of our fandom website, we have chosen a clean and modern font to ensure readability and visual appeal.
 We use the following font styles throughout the website:

-- **5.1.1 Heading Font:** We use the "Baskervville" font family for headings and titles, with a bold and vibrant color of #FF4500 to make them stand out and grab the attention of the users.
+- **5.1.1 Heading Font:** We use the "Baskerville" font family for headings and titles, with a bold and vibrant color of #FF4500 to make them stand out and grab the attention of the users.

-- **5.1.2 Body Font:** For the body text and paragraphs, we use the "Baskervville" font family in a standard weight, ensuring legibility and clarity for easy reading.
+- **5.1.2 Body Font:** For the body text and paragraphs, we use the "Baskerville" font family in standard weight, ensuring legibility and clarity for easy reading.

 ## 5.2.3 Color Scheme